 Imposing new penalties will only deplete nursing homes of the funds they need to pay workers and deliver high quality care.
 Our members are doing everything in their power to meet the requirements of all laws and provide the highest quality care for their residents, while supporting their dedicated staff members.
 This includes paying shift differentials and paying exorbitant and unsustainable rates for staffing agencies.

-Although the health care staffing emergency would presumably provide the basis for an exemption from the penalties in this legislation, the emergency has already exceeded the 30-day limit set forth in the bill.
-Thus, upon enactment, nursing homes would be subject to these additional penalties.
-Nursing homes will not be able to flip on a switch and hire more nurses to enable compliance.
-In fact, when the emergency ends, out-of-state nurses who have been working in New York's nursing homes as a result of the staffing emergency executive order will no longer be permitted to do so, creating further staffing challenges.
+Although the penalties set forth in this bill are unlikely to be imposed during the staffing emergency, which presumably provides the basis for an exemption, the emergency will not last indefinitely.
+It is currently set to expire on May 30, 2022.
+When it comes to an end, nursing homes will not be able to flip on a switch and hire more nurses to enable compliance.
+In fact, out-of-state nurses who have been working in New York's nursing homes as a result of the staffing emergency executive order will no longer be permitted to do so.
 It will take time to train and license new nurses.
 And, nursing homes will need increased funding to compete with hospitals and staffing agencies to recruit more nurses and retain their current staff.
 This bill will not improve resident care.
 In fact, it will have the opposite effect.